EzeOnoky/PBL-Project3/README.md

 # PBL-Project3

-Implement Web solution based on MERN stack in AWS Cloud
+# Implement Web solution based on MERN stack in AWS Cloud

-## Challenges Encountered_Lessons learnt
-Each projects i attempt upskills my proficiency in the use of Linux commands, i spent longer hours on the projects because of my zero experience in navigating Linux command.
-Thankfully the Engineers at Darey.io would always guide, but then the personal researches i did for myself online helped alot.
-I always try not to immediately run to the Engineers at Darey.io, i have come to understand that personnally troubleshooting why i got a different outcome...far from the expected outcome based on the project steps guide, has helped grow my confidence.

-In this project i learnt how to edit a file using VIM command, i also learnt to always crosscheck your script, any missed letter will impact the expected outcome.

 In this project, i will implement a web solution based on MERN stack in AWS Cloud.

 MERN Web stack consists of following components:
-MongoDB: A document-based, No-SQL database used to store application data in a form of documents.
+- **MongoDB** : A document-based, No-SQL database used to store application data in a form of documents.

-ExpressJS: A server side Web Application framework for Node.js.
+- **ExpressJS** : A server side Web Application framework for Node.js.

-ReactJS: A frontend framework developed by Facebook.
-It is based on JavaScript, used to build User Interface (UI) components.
+- **ReactJS** : A frontend framework developed by Facebook.
+It is based on JavaScript, used to build User Interface (UI) components

-Node.js: A JavaScript runtime environment.
+- **Node.js** : A JavaScript runtime environment.
 It is used to run JavaScript on a machine rather than in a browser.

 ![PBL3_Picture1](https://user-images.githubusercontent.com/122687798/219295295-2f4b71f3-bb5b-4651-aea2-313b81faa2c3.JPG)